ksu-cis300-master/KSU-CIS-Fall2023-hw6.github.io/docs/index.md

 ### Controls

-* "Load" button -- used to select a file from which to load a graph, see below.
+* "LOAD" button -- used to select a file from which to load a graph, see below.
 * "Graph Display" **TextBox** -- used to display the edges of the graph.
 It should be read-only, multi-line and have vertical and horizontal scroll bars.
 * "Source" **ListBox** -- used to select the source node.
 Ensure **SelectionMode** is **One**.
 You will use its **SelectedItem** and **Items** properties and **SetSelected** method in your code - see https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.listbox?view=windowsdesktop-7.0&viewFallbackFrom=net-6.0
 * "Destination" **ListBox** -- used to select  the sink node.
 Ensure **SelectionMode** is **One**.
 You will use its **SelectedItem** and **Items** properties and **SetSelected** method in your code - see https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.listbox?view=windowsdesktop-7.0&viewFallbackFrom=net-6.0